QuantEcon/lecture-python-intro/in-work/networks.md

 ## Weighted Graphs

+We now introduce weighted graphs, where weights (numbers) are attached to each edge.

-Figure~\ref{f:financial_network_analysis_visualization} shows flows of funds (i.e., loans) between private banks, grouped by country of origin.
+To motivate the idea, consider Figure [numref financial_network_analysis_visualization], which  shows flows of funds (i.e., loans) between private banks, grouped by country of origin.

+TODO

-TODO --- Add this from https://networks.quantecon.org/ch_intro.html but hide the code
+- Add this from https://networks.quantecon.org/ch_intro.html but hide the code

-An arrow from Japan to the US indicates aggregate claims held by Japanese banks on all US-registered banks, as collected by the Bank of International Settlements (BIS).

-The size of each node in the figure is increasing in the total foreign claims of all other nodes on this node.

-The widths of the arrows are proportional to the foreign claims they represent.
+- fix numref above, use label financial_network_analysis_visualization
+- ask Shu for data if necessary

+The country codes are given in Table [TODO numref]

 TODO convert table to markdown